Mobile Military Health Formation

 The South African Military Health Service Mobile Military Health Formation is the SANDF military special operations health capability.
 The formation operates two regular force medical battalions, with 7 Medical Battalion Group providing support to the South African Special Forces Brigade and 8 Medical Battalion Group focusing on airborne operations.
 Three reserve units, 1 Medical Battalion Group, 3 Medical Battalion Group and 6 Medical Battalion Group fall under the command of the formation.

 The formation specialises in various types of operations including emergency medicine, disaster response, medical rescue, hostage negotiation and CBRNE warfare defence.

 Similar to most special operations units, the Mobile Military Health Formation has a high attrition rate with most candidates failing to meet the strict physical and academic requirements.

 The Mobile Military Health Formation's current structure is the result of extensive restructuring that occurred during the transition to democracy in South Africa and military reforms from the Defence Review 1998.
 Through its designation as the SAMHS primary force preparation entity, the formation has a broad mandate to ensure the delivery of comprehensive medical health services to the SANDF during conventional operations.
 In light of recent advancements in warfare and the ongoing threat of global terrorism, the SANDF recognised a need to shift attention towards more mobile and adaptable military operations, specifically with a focus on disaster response.
-The SAMHS has adapted its approach to healthcare delivery in tandem with other SANDF services and divisions.
+The SAMHS have adapted its approach to healthcare delivery in tandem with other SANDF services and divisions.